Strange loop

 A strange loop is a cyclic structure that goes through several levels in a hierarchical system.
 It arises when, by moving only upwards or downwards through the system, one finds oneself back where one started.

 Strange loops may involve self-reference and paradox.
 The concept of a strange loop was proposed and extensively discussed by Douglas Hofstadter in Gödel, Escher, Bach, and is further elaborated in Hofstadter's book I Am a Strange Loop, published in 2007.

 A tangled hierarchy is a hierarchical consciousness system in which a strange loop appears.

 Definitions

 A strange loop is a hierarchy of levels, each of which is linked to at least one other by some type of relationship.
 A strange loop hierarchy is "tangled" (Hofstadter refers to this as a "heterarchy"), in that there is no well defined highest or lowest level; moving through the levels, one eventually returns to the starting point, i.e., the original level.
-Examples of strange loops that Hofstadter offers include: many of the works of M. C. Escher, the Canon 5. a 2 from Bach's Musical Offering, the information flow network between DNA and enzymes through protein synthesis and DNA replication, and self-referential Gödelian statements in formal systems.
+Examples of strange loops that Hofstadter offers include: many of the works of M. C. Escher, the Canon 5. a 2 from J.S.
+Bach's Musical Offering, the information flow network between DNA and enzymes through protein synthesis and DNA replication, and self-referential Gödelian statements in formal systems.

 In I Am a Strange Loop, Hofstadter defines strange loops as follows: